Panocular/Interactive-SVG-Template/README.md

-Files for an interactive HTML page with SVG polygons.
+Template files for an interactive HTML page with SVG polygons on top of a base image.